 TOTUS will meet once a week with 2 practicum experiences consisting of planning/executing a mid-semester spoken word event and showcasing final performances.

 Spring 2014 classes will take place on Wednesdays from 3:30-5:30PM

 Naliyah Kaya is the Coordinator for Multicultural Student Involvement and Community Advocacy.
 As an educator, Naliyah utilizes poetry as a medium for teaching and social change.
 She encourages students to utilize artistic expression as they examine their own identity, beliefs, and values and as a form of activism in promoting social justice.
-She is currently spearheading a new social justice / arts-based programming initiative The MICA Literary Journal, which will publish its first issue in spring 2014.
+She is currently spearheading a new social justice / arts-based programming initiative The MICA Literary Journal, which will publish its first issue in fall 2014.

 Naliyah began her journey into the spoken word scene in college when she joined The Dead Poets and began performing throughout the Seattle area.
 She and fellow poet Alive, would later establish and host Essence of the Soul Open Mic.
 During this time Naliyah also facilitated a creative writing course for the Black Prisoner’s Caucus at the Washington State Reformatory, which resulted in a poetry compilation entitled It’s Not by Coincidence…It’s by Design as well as a multidimensional presentation of the men’s poetry- Food for the Soul Monroe Poetry Project- designed to bring their voices to the greater community.

 Self-described as a “poetic public sociologist,” Naliyah infuses poetry and photography into her sociological work.
 Her current academic research examines the intersections of spoken word poetry, identity, and social problems.
 She received a 2012 Eastern Sociological Society travel grant to present her work “Poetic Personas: Self & Society in Spoken Word Performance Culture” at their 82nd annual meeting Storied Lives: Culture, Structure, and Narrative.